napari/island-dispatch/source/blog/triangles_speedup_beta.md

 for help in our [community
 meetings](https://napari.org/dev/community/meeting_schedule.html).

-Once we release the `bermuda` we will add proper installation instruction to this post.

-## Editing layer
+## Ongoing work

+During testing we observed, that sometimes the algorithm crashes because of [floating point precision](https://learn.microsoft.com/en-us/cpp/build/why-floating-point-numbers-may-lose-precision?view=msvc-170).
+In order to address this we require equivalent, but more floating point precision resistant solutions.

+The algorithm will allow us in future to implement support of holes in polygons.

 Ths job not (yet) improve code responsible for slownes of editing Shapes layer with a huge number of polygons.